 Lithium batteries have the same charging voltage as a lead acid battery, but there are other differences.
-The resting voltage (voltage of the battery when not in use) is slightly higher, 13.2 volt versus 12.5 volt.
+The resting voltage (voltage of the battery when not in use) is slightly higher, 26.4 volt versus 25 volt.
 A lithium battery voltage remains relatively constant while discharging, while voltage for a lead-acid battery decreases more rapidly.
 As such, a lithium battery's cranking power is stronger, for the voltage while cranking is generally higher.

 LiFePO4 cells by the nature of their chemistry are 3.3 volt.
+24V lithium batteries are created by using 8 cells in series (technically 26.4 V battery).
 Another difference is that lithium cells are dry cell technology, where the cells are packaged individually.
 Individual cell's charge level will diverge with repeated charge/discharge cycles and age.
 This condition reduces the performance of the battery (reduces capacity) without a Battery Management System to monitor, control and protect the cells.